 Dairy Faces Recovery, Not Extinction

-When the New York Times says your industry faces extinction, it’s time to pump the brakes on the hyperbole and assess the situation.
+It’s time to pump the brakes on the hyperbole and assess the situation.
 However, dairy is facing recovery, not extinction.

 On April 26, the Times offered a long-form piece titled “Stung by Trump’s Trade Wars, Wisconsin’s Milk Farmers Face Extinction.”
 That same day, block cheddar sold for $1.6850 at the Chicago Mercantile Exchange — higher than the average monthly block price in the past 20 months — and barrel cheddar climbed to $1.63, higher than every monthly average price in the last 17 months.